An Algebraically Converging Stochastic Gradient Descent Algorithm for Global Optimization: Convergence Proof

-We are ready to present the main lemma showing that the iterates can visit any set of positive Lebesgue measure with high probability. \begin{lemma} Under the assumptions in~\ref{itm:A1},~\ref{itm:A2},~\ref{itm:B2} and~\ref{itm:B3}, for any closed subset $\Omega\subseteq \mathfrak{X}$ where $|\Omega|>0$, we have
+We are ready to present the main lemma showing that for any given set with a positive Lebesgue measure, at least one of the history iterates can visit the set almost surely. \begin{lemma} Under the assumptions in~\ref{itm:B2} and~\ref{itm:B3}, for any closed subset $\Omega\subseteq \mathfrak{X}$ where $|\Omega|>0$, we have

-\end{lemma} \begin{proof} Note that all earlier lemmas hold under the set of assumptions.
-Consider $N\geq 2M$, where $M$ is the positive integer in the proof of~\Cref{lem:ln_estimate}.
-Without loss of generality, we assume both $M$ and $N$ to be odd integers.
-First, we observe that

-where we applied the Markov property of the iteration~\eqref{eq:diffdisc1} in the last equality.
-We also used results from~\Cref{lem:prob1} and~\Cref{lem:prob2} to provide upper bounds for the term $\Prob(B_{M}^c)$ and the conditional probabilities $\{\Prob(B_{n+1}^c | B_{n-1}^c) \}$ for all even integer $n$ from $M+1$ to $N-1$.